Dene33/dene33.github.io/faq.md

 ## 12. Why do you use the one-time payment model?
 Will I receive future updates?

 Yes, you will receive future updates.
 Subscription-based model doesn't fit this project and I don't quite like it in general.
 So pay [only once]({% link pricing.md %}) and get everything, including the source code and the future updates.
+Source code and prebuilt libraries are also [available on GitHub.](https://github.com/Dene33/world-gpt)